IMPACT Inbound Marketing Agency]

 5. You’re missing links to your best content

 I’m sure you’ve noticed by now that I link to several related articles throughout this article.
-Chances are, you’ve even opened a few in a new tab to read after you’re finished with this one.
+Perhaps you've even opened a few in a new tab to read after you’re finished with this one.

 Each link has been selected on purpose.
 I genuinely want you to be able to generate leads from your blog content and I know you won’t learn every single thing you possibly need to learn just from this article.

-So, I’m providing you with links to additional, highly helpful resources.
+So, I’m providing you with links to additional helpful resources.

 The more content a prospect consumes on your site, the stronger your relationship and, in turn, the more trust you build with them.
 With this trust, the more likely they will go on to convert.